reprohack/reprohack-hq/faq.md

 ### 3. Why people should attend

-ReproHacks offer a low pressure environment and an opportunity to work on real published materials instead of just simplified dummy examples.
-It also provides a space for authors to put their papers to the reproducibility and get constructive and feedback.
+ReproHacks offer a low pressure environment to work on real published materials instead of just simplified dummy examples.
+It also provides a space for authors to put their papers to the reproducibility test and get constructive and feedback on their work.

 ### 4. What do you learn from the event?

-Participants get practical expperience in reproducibility and opportunity to explore what different approaches look like and what they achieve.
+Participants get practical experience in reproducibility and opportunity to explore what different approaches to reproducibility look like and what they achieve.
 They'll also get an appreciation that while **reproducibility is non trivial**, opening up work for more people to engage with is the best way to help improve it.
-They'll also see that **reproducibility has community value beyond just the validation of the results** by increasing engagemnet with the research itself.
+They'll also see that **reproducibility has community value beyond just the validation of the results** by increasing engagement with the research itself.

 Authors also stand to benefit from getting feedback on how reproducible, transparent and reusable their work is, **appreciation** for their efforts and opportunity to **engage others with their research**.